-The Alum Rock School District maintenance staff, in conjunction with day and night custodians, ensures the school's buildings and grounds are safe and clean.
+School facilities are upgraded to support and maintain a safe, clean and secure campus.
+Sufficient space for classroom, office, library, playground, staff space, and restroom facilities is allocated to support stakeholders' needs and the instructional program.
+The Alum Rock School District maintenance staff, in conjunction with day and night custodians, ensure the school buildings and grounds are safe, clean, and in good repair.
 Rigorous daily custodial schedules ensure that classrooms, lavatories, serving kitchens, eating areas, offices, and playgrounds are clean for both student and staff use.
-The school grounds and green fields have been newly landscaped and are well maintained.
-The school's buildings, grounds and play areas are safe for use.
+Regular oversight by District maintenance and grounds crews ensure that grass and landscaped areas are well maintained, and that the school's buildings, grounds and play areas are safe for use.